What is a graduated driver license (GDL)?

 At what age may I get my instruction permit (temps)?

-You are eligible for an instruction permit when you are 15 years and 6 months old or older.
+You are eligible for an instruction permit when you are 15 years old or older.

 What is required to get an instruction permit?

 - Present proof of:

 - If you are under 18 years old,

 - You must be enrolled in, or have completed, driver education.